aakashdahake/Neo-Automation/README.md

 ### Framework overview
 - This is a hybrid maven based framework that uses Rest-Assured Java DSL library, Selenium (lilttle UI part), TestNG, JUnit and Cucumber (Gherkin)

+### Future Implementation needed
+- Data validation of response (Headers, ContentiType and Response time)
+- More data validation mechenism for accounts
+- More API to be part of suite for complete test

 ### Prerequisites
 - Java version 1.8.0_251
 - Chrome version 89.0.4389.90